 J-PAL Africa, which is based at the University of Cape Town, supports researchers running randomized evaluations in Africa, conducts trainings to build capacity in understanding and running randomized evaluations, and works with policymakers to help them leverage rigorous evidence to make policies more effective and scale up the most promising programs.
 Learn more about working at J-PAL Africa.

-There are 260 ongoing and completed randomized evaluations in 28 countries in Africa.
+There are 274 ongoing and completed randomized evaluations in 28 countries in Africa.